grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 That said, there are several challenges with crowdsourcing imagery, such as:

-*   Inconsistent quality in collected images
+*   Inconsistent quality in collected images.
-*   Low operational efficiency as cameras and smartphones are not optimised for mapping
+*   Low operational efficiency as cameras and smartphones are not optimised for mapping.
-*   Unreliable location accuracy
+*   Unreliable location accuracy.

 In order to solve the challenges above, we started building our very own artificial intelligence (AI) camera called KartaCam.

 ## What is KartaCam?

-Designed specifically for map-making, KartaCam is a lightweight camera that is everything you need for accurate and efficient image collection, and is easy to operate.
+Designed specifically for map-making, KartaCam is a lightweight camera that is easy to operate.
+It is everything you need for accurate and efficient image collection.
 KartaCam is powered by edge AI, and mainly comprises a camera module, a dual-band Global Navigation Satellite System (GNSS) module, and a built-in 4G Long-Term Evolution (LTE) module.

 <div class="post-image-section"><figure>
   <img src="/img/kartacam-powers-grabmaps/image1.jpg" alt="" style="width:30%"><figcaption align="middle">KartaCam</figcaption>